binkley/homebrewery-files/witch.md

   A Witch does only births, deaths, and weddings.
 You can do others, but up to them what happens.

 - **Detect Evil and Good** <br>
   Something foul lingers in the air, or maybe something holy.
 Either way, you notice when others don't.

 - **Detect Magic** <br>
   Now why would anyone leave that laying around?
 Someone could hurt themselves.

 - **Detect Poison and Disease** <br>
-  _&ldquo;Don&rsquo;t drink that.&rdquo;_ Essential village wisdom.
+  So that wine you're eyeing, it ain't good for you.
+And there may be a bad snake under your foot.
+Just so you know.

 - **Disguise Self** <br>
   A dab of glamour for clandestine errands.

 - **Fog Cloud** <br>
-  Smoke, steam, or morning mist &mdash; whatever hides the Witch&rsquo;s work.
+  Strong pipe smoke, steam from the vats, or morning mist &mdash; whatever hides you and mine.

 - **Purify Food and Drink** <br>
-  What's that you're eating?
-Don't look right to me.
+  What's that you're holding &mdash; did you really mean to put that in your mouth?

 - **Silent Image** <br>
-  For illusions too delicate for _Minor Illusion_.
+  For illusions too delicate with _Minor Illusion_.

 \column